I159/buddy_config/README.md

         ...
 ```

-the values already loaded to the memory.
-Therefor mock will not work.
-And the most sad
-part that this issue is not solved in the most of advanced configuration libraries.
-So
-this is the first issue which solved here by Buddy Config.
+The values are already loaded to the memory.
+Therefore mock will not work.
+And the saddest part that this issue is not solved in most of the advanced configuration libraries.
+So this is the first issue solved here by Buddy Config.

 ## Installation